Public interface

 RollingLife <: LifetimeMode

-The investment is rolling to the next strategic periods and it is retired at the end of its lifetime or the end of the previous strategic period if its lifetime ends between two periods.
+The investment is rolling to the next strategic periods and it is retired at the end of its lifetime or the end of the previous investment period if its lifetime ends between two periods.

 Fields